Overview

 • month view

 For each view, we define the Scheduler properties that will be changed when switching to the specified view.
-In this example, each view defines scalecellDurationcellWidthtimeHeadersstartDate and days properties.
-You can adjust the configuration as need and also add more views.
+In this example, each view defines scalecellDurationcellWidthtimeHeadersstartDate, and days properties.
+You can adjust the configuration as needed and also add more views.

-The built-in zoom support will also ensure that the Scheduler will retain the current horizontal (time) position after changing the view.
-By default, the Scheduler will use the middle of the viewport as the reference point.
-You can change this behavior using zoomPosition property.
+The built-in zoom support also ensures that the Scheduler retains the current horizontal (time) position after changing the view.
+By default, the Scheduler uses the middle of the viewport as the reference point.
+You can change this behavior using the zoomPosition property.

 // ...